 Only one builder/general contractor sign is permitted during construction.
 The sign must be single-sided and may include the builder's logo, company name, phone number and can be the company's design and choice of colors.
-Subcontractor, lender and supplier signs are prohibited.
+Subcontractor, lender, and supplier signs are prohibited.
 Architect/designer identification may be incorporated into this sign but may not be a separate sign attached to the builder sign.
 Builder signs shall be limited in size to 18" x 24" installed with a single or double post, no taller than 42" above existing grade, and must be placed on the Lot parallel to the road.
 Information boxes are not permitted.
 Signs must be removed as soon as the Home is occupied or at the direction of the ARC after construction is completed.

-Only one for sale sign is permitted on each Lot, and shall be single sided, limited in size to 18" x 24", on its own post, shall have white background with dark green lettering, no taller than 42" above existing grade, and must be placed on the Lot parallel to the road.
+Only one for sale sign is permitted on each Lot, and shall be single sided, limited in size to 18" x 24", on its own post(s), shall have white background with Ponderosa Orange (Pantone 159) lettering, no taller than 42" above existing grade, and must be placed on the Lot parallel to the road.
 Allowable text and graphics are limited to "For Sale", the listing real estate agency's contact information, the logo of the agency, and the listing agent's name.
 If an Owner is selling the Home, the name of the Owner or "By Owner" may be substituted for the listing agency's information.
-Only one 6" x 24" rider with the text "Sold" or "Pending" may be added later.
+Two 6" x 24 riders (white background with black lettering) maximum are allowed.
 For sale signs must be removed upon the sale of the Home or at the direction of the ARC.